-To the member's question, at this point in time, we are doing exactly that, we are deliberating from a whole of government, led by my colleague here, who will really factor in those concerns that have been brought forward.
-I trust, through the institution of public government processes where they held public hearings throughout the whole territory at these regional centres where stakeholders, at that moment, provided their concerns and their suggestions.
+To the member's question, at this point in time, we are doing exactly that, we are deliberating from a whole of government led by my colleague here, who will really factor in those concerns that have been brought forward.
+I trust, through the institution of public government process, where they held public hearings throughout the whole territory at these regional centres where stakeholders at that moment provided their concerns and suggestions.
+That record that has been provided to us and the letters that we have since received are going to be all factored in, and I look forward to working with my colleagues here to find that balance.

-So that record that has been provided to us, as well as the letters that we have since received are going to be all factored in.
-I look forward to working with my colleagues to find that balance, and as the member across is aware as well, it will require three signatures to get the draft land use plan.
-With ourselves, we also have Nunavut Tunngavik Incorporated, as well as the federal government who will have to sign off on the draft land use plan.
+As the member across is aware as well, it will require three signatures to get the draft land use plan.
+With ourselves, we also have Nunavut Tunngavik Incorporated as well as the federal government who will have to sign off on the draft land use plan.
 Thank you, Mr. Speaker.

-Speaker: Second and final supplementary, Mr. Simailak.
+Speaker: Your second and final supplementary, Mr. Simailak.

 Mr. Simailak: Thank you, Mr. Speaker.
-Thank you, Premier, again, for the detailed response.
-I am glad you're looking at these very seriously and having, I'm sure, pretty good debates amongst yourselves.
+I thank the Premier again for the detailed response.
+I am glad that you guys are looking at these very seriously and having, I'm sure, pretty good debates amongst yourselves.

-I do hope this government will not sign off on it, as I mentioned earlier, it will drive away the mining sector from our territory.
-Baker Lake, for the last 12 years has enjoyed the pleasure of working for Agnico-Eagle Mines.
-I currently have over 120 constituents working for Agnico-Eagle Mines, along with subcontractors, at least a couple dozen more.
+I do hope this government will not sign off on it.
+As I mentioned earlier, it will drive away the mining sector from our territory.
+Baker Lake, for the last 12 years, has enjoyed the pleasure of working for Agnico Eagle Mines.
+I currently have over 120 constituents working for Agnico Eagle Mines, along with subcontractors, at least a couple dozen more.

-The Premier did mention we currently have strong, stringent regulatory processes such as the Nunavut Impact Review Board and Nunavut Water Board that go through all of these applications.
+The Premier did mention that we currently have strong, stringent regulatory processes such as the Nunavut Impact Review Board and Nunavut Water Board that go through all of these applications.